mcnairsa/100-days-of-code/log.md

 **Thoughts:**
 Thinking about how much I have to cover for this traineeship and it's scary.
-I have Full-Stack, Bootstrap (CSS) jQuery plus the intro courses for pythin, PHP, C#, and Java.
+I have Full-Stack, Bootstrap (CSS) jQuery plus the intro courses for Python, PHP, C#, and Java.
 More significant though, is the realisation that some sort of project that encompasses as much as possible of the material is going to really help with consolidating the learning or 'metabolising' as my son (also in IT/tech) puts it.
 I will be tested on all of the stuff mentioned.
 Problems is though that the other languages are scarcely above the Hello World level compared to Full-Stack.
 Not enough even had I the time and inclination to make a significant project.
 And I **definitely** don't have the time to take any of them to a higher level.
 Hmmm......

 **Link to Work:**